IsaacSchemm/Pandacap/README.md

 * `InboxCleanup` (every day at 9:00)
     * clear dismissed Bluesky and DeviantArt inbox entries more than 7 days old
 * `InboxIngest` (every hour at :10)
-    * check Bluesky feed for new posts (limited to the last 3 days)
+    * check Bluesky feed for new posts
     * if Bridgy Fed is enabled, check bridged account for new posts and add a link from the original Pandacap post
-    * check DeviantArt feed for new posts (limited to the last 3 days)
+    * check DeviantArt feed for new posts
+    * check users followed on DeviantArt for new journals and status updates
     * check RSS/Atom feeds for new posts
 * `OutboxCleanup` (every day at 8:00)
     * remove unsent outbound ActivityPub messages that have been pending for more than 7 days